jgigowski/Express_Auth0/README.md

 # Express_Auth0

 Setup Instructions
-1. App Setup - Update the ENV file for your Auth0 tenant and app details
+1. App Setup - Update the ENV file with details about the Auth0 tenant and App
-2. Auth0 Tenant - Integrate the app into Auth0 tenant and create an Action in the Login Flow with the following code
+2. Auth0 Tenant - Integrate the app into Auth0 tenant and create an Action in the Login Flow with the below code
 3. Create 2 Action Secrets - You can see them in the action code comment below

 <pre>